- Automotive

 Cooling Solutions for Equine Facilities: Protecting Horses from Heat Stress

-Horses hate the heat, just like us.
+Horses hate the heat, just like we do.
 Imagine standing in a hot barn or stable all day long in the blistering summer sun.
-The heat tires you out, makes you dehydrated, and puts you at risk for dangerous medical conditions.
-While you can walk back into your air-conditioned house and get a cold drink, your horse can’t cool down as easily.
-Furthermore, its body composition makes it easier for it to heat up, and harder to cool down.
+The heat tires you out, makes you dehydrated, and puts you at risk for heat-related illnesses.
+While humans can walk back into the air-conditioning and get a cold drink, your horse can’t.

-Fortunately, you can use a powerful barn cooling system like portable evaporative coolers for horses comfortable and safe.
-In this blog, we’ll show you how to recognize signs of heat stress in horses, treat it, and prevent it with effective equine facility cooling solutions.
+Fortunately, there are powerful cooling systems for stables and barns like portable evaporative coolers that keep horses safer, cooler, and more comfortable.
+In this article, we’ll show you how to recognize signs of heat stress in horses, treat it, and prevent the issue through effective equine facility cooling solutions.

 Like humans, horses can develop serious heat-related medical conditions.
-Yet horses are at a greater risk for heat stress due to their body composition.
+Horses are at a greater risk for heat stress, in fact, due to their body composition.
 They have less surface area relative to their mass, so they don’t have enough skin to adequately cool themselves down through sweating.
-This means that by the time you start feeling hot, your horse has already been feeling hot for a while.
-Humans can handle exercising in the heat for up to 10 times longer than horses.
+Humans can handle exercise in the heat for up to 10 times longer than horses, meaning that by the time you start feeling hot, your horse has already been struggling to regulate their temperature for several minutes.

-A horse’s regular body temperature should be between 98-101ºF.
-Horse heat stress, also known as heat exhaustion, occurs when a horse’s body temperature rises to 102ºF or greater due to excess heat.
-If left untreated, it can progress to equine heat stroke or even death.
+A horse’s normal body temperature should be between 98-101ºF.
+Horse heat stress, also known as horse heat exhaustion, occurs when a horse’s body temperature rises to 102ºF or greater due to excess heat.
+If left untreated, this serious condition can progress to equine heat stroke or even death.

 Signs of heat stress in horses: